 Capacity Limits and length of camps

-We have limited the capacities of our camps to 50% so that our cabins, dining hall, rec spaces and swimming pool do not become overcrowded.
+We have limited the capacities of our camps to approximately 50% so that our cabins, dining hall, rec spaces and swimming pool do not become overcrowded.
 Weeklong camps have been shortened by one day to allow for more training for our volunteer counselors.

 Volunteer and Staff Training